albertfgu/diffwave-sashimi/README.md

 ### Pre-processed Spectrograms

 Other DiffWave vocoder implementations such as https://github.com/philsyn/DiffWave-Vocoder and https://github.com/lmnt-com/diffwave require first generating spectrograms in a separate pre-processing step.
-Our implementation does not require this step, which we find more convenient.
+This implementation does not require this step, which we find more convenient.
 However, pre-processing and saving the spectrograms is still possible.

-To generate a folder of spectrograms according to the `dataset` config, run the `mel2samp` script and specify an output directory (here 256 refers to the hop size):
+To generate a folder of spectrograms according to the `dataset` config, run the `mel2samp` script and specify an output directory (e.g. here 256 refers to the hop size):
 ```
 python -m dataloaders.mel2samp experiment=ljspeech +output_dir=mel256
 ```